Image Credit: Sodel Vladyslav/Shutterstock.com

 Optical emission and atomic emission spectrometers are two methods of analysis that use quantitative measurements of the optical emission from atoms to identify and calculate chemical constituent concentration.
-The atoms of focus are at a higher energy than the ground state: once they are vaporized, atomized by a flame, plasma, or discharged, they become excited and get to the higher energy state needed for analysis by both emission spectrometers.
+The atoms of focus are at higher energy than the ground state: once they are vaporized, atomized by a flame, plasma, or discharged, they become excited and get to the higher energy state needed for analysis by both emission spectrometers.

 Optical Emission Spectroscopy